Before Departure: Passport & Visa Information

 - It is the responsibility of the traveler to obtain visas, where required, from the appropriate embassy or nearest consulate of the country you are planning to visit; however, some of the programs will assist you in obtaining a visa.
 Check the program information in the black binders.
 Remember, you cannot obtain a visa until you have a valid passport.
 The visa is usually a stamp that is placed in the passport.

-- Obtaining a visas can take anywhere from a few days to a few weeks, depending on the embassy.
+- Obtaining a visa can take anywhere from 14-90 days, depending on the embassy.
 Please DO NOT make plans to leave the country until your passport is returned to you.

 - You cannot apply for a visa until you have your official letter of acceptance.
 Once you receive your acceptance letter, we recommend strongly that you immediately begin the visa application process.
 Haverford will also issue you an Immigration Letter after you have been accepted.
 Please keep copies of these documents as you will need them to get a Visa and to enter your chosen country!